A comparison formula for residue currents: Andersson-Wulcan currents and pseudomeromorphic currents

 \subsection{Coleff-Herrera currents}

-Coleff-Herrera currents were introduced in \cite{DS} (under the name ``locally residual currents''), as canonical representatives of cohomology classes in moderate local cohomology.
+Coleff-Herrera currents (in contrast to Coleff-Herrera \emph{products} as discussed above) were introduced in \cite{DS} (under the name ``locally residual currents''), as canonical representatives of cohomology classes in moderate local cohomology.
 Let $Z$ be a subvariety of pure codimension $p$ of a complex manifold $X$.
 A $(*,p)$-current $\mu$ on $X$ is a \emph{Coleff-Herrera current}, denoted $\mu \in CH_Z$, if $\dbar \mu = 0$, $\overline{\psi} \mu = 0$ for all holomorphic functions $\psi$ vanishing on $Z$, and $\mu$ has the standard extension property, SEP, with respect to $Z$, i.e., ${\bf 1}_V \mu = 0$ for any hypersurface $V$ of $Z$.

-This description of Coleff-Herrera currents is due to Bj\"ork, see \cite{BjDmod}, Chapter~3, and \cite{BjAbel}, Section~6.2.
-In \cite{DS}, locally residual currents were defines as currents of the form $\omega \wedge R^{h}$, where $\omega$ is a holomorphic $(*,0)$-form, and $Z = Z(h)$ (at least if $Z$ is a complete intersection defined by $h$).
+This description of Coleff-Herrera currents is due to Bj\"ork, see \cite{BjDmod}*{Chapter~3} and \cite{BjAbel}*{Section~6.2}.
+In \cite{DS} locally residual currents were defined as currents of the form $\omega \wedge R^{h}$, where $\omega$ is a holomorphic $(*,0)$-form, and $Z = Z(h)$ (at least if $Z$ is a complete intersection defined by $h$).

 One particular case of Coleff-Herrera currents that will be of interest to us are Andersson-Wulcan currents $R^E$ associated to free resolutions $(E,\varphi)$ of minimal length of Cohen-Macaulay modules $\Ok/\mathcal{J}$.
 Such a current is $\dbar$-closed since $\nabla R^E = 0$ implies that $\dbar R^E_p = \varphi_{p+1} R^E_{p+1} = 0$ since $E$ is assumed to be of minimal length.
-The other properties of needed in order to be a Coleff-Herrera current are satisfied by the fact that they are pseudomeromorphic, Proposition~\ref{proppmdim} and Proposition~\ref{proppmantiholo}.
+The other properties needed in order to be a Coleff-Herrera current are satisfied by the fact that they are pseudomeromorphic, Proposition~\ref{proppmdim} and Proposition~\ref{proppmantiholo}.